aNewPseudonym/aNewPseudonym.github.io/_drafts/2020-01-14-walkingSim1-DearEsther.markdown

 What is it
     - made by thechineseroom (now known as The Chinese Room)
-    - 2008 free Half-Life 2 mod
+    - June 2008 free Half-Life 2 mod
-    - remade for full release in 2012
+    - remade for full release in February 2012
-    - rereleased again as a Unity engine game in 2017 - this is the version I played.
+    - rereleased again as a Unity engine game in 2017, functionally the same as the 2012 version
+        - this is the version I played.

 How it plays, and Dear Esther as the "Ur-Walking Sim"
     - an exercise in simplification and reduction - released in a time of first person shooters